Why 'NIMBYs' aren't the biggest obstacle to housing in Maine

 Other stories of brownfield remediation include the mills that are getting turned into apartments around Maine, such as the proposed housing project at the former Lockwood Mill in Waterville.
 A Thornton Heights project in South Portland was also a brownfield redevelopment that turned an old, contaminated church and school into 42 affordable housing units that opened this year.

-Chapman and the “No Yard South” group aren’t convinced that the remaining contamination from the rest of that 30-acre lot won’t still adversely affect residents living on The Yard South’s 3 acre parcel.
+Chapman and the “No Yard South” group worry that until PK Realty remediates the rest of that 30-acre lot, remaining contamination could still harm residents on The Yard South’s 3 acre parcel.

 “I would not consider that safe for children to be playing outside or people of any stripe to be living there,” said Chapman, who lives a mile from the shipyard.